Leskodamus/todo-cli-rust/README.md

-# todo
+# todo-cli
-A lightweight and super fast cli todo program written in rust
+A lightweight and super fast cli todo program written in Rust

 Fork of <https://github.com/sioodmy/todo>

 ## usage

 ```Usage: todo [COMMAND] [ARGUMENTS]
 todo is a super fast and simple tasks organizer written in rust